 Let that sink in.

-After decades of progress and billions invested to clean up our waterways, the MWRA chose a plan that still permits sewage overflows during heavy rain.
-Instead of finishing the job, they voted to lock in pollution for the foreseeable future.
+After decades of progress and billions invested to clean up our waterways, this team concluded years of planning for the next phase of this clean-up effort with a recommendation that still permits sewage overflows during heavy rain.
+Instead of finishing the job, they propose using the Charles River as an open sewer for the foreseeable future.

 The cost difference between this plan and a stronger, sewage-free alternative?
-Less than a few dollars per household per month.
+Less than a few dollars per household per month for most households in Greater Boston.

 If you believe the Charles River should be truly swimmable, not just cleaner than it used to be, now is the time to speak up.
 Join us in telling our leaders that it’s time to cut the crap going into the Charles River, once and for all.